-37. In another advertisement, Chipotle represented that its food is "made with no-GMO ingredients":
+36. In another advertisement, Chipotle represented that its food is "made with no-GMO ingredients":

-38. On store fronts, Chipotle advertised "A Farewell to GMOs," noting that "[w]hen it comes to our food, genetically modified ingredients don't make the cut":
+37. On store fronts, Chipotle advertised "A Farewell to GMOs," noting that "[w]hen it comes to our food, genetically modified ingredients don't make the cut":

-39. Indeed, inside Chipotle restaurants consumers are presented with a large, colorful billboard mounted behind the store cashiers, which states among things: "ONLY NON-GMO INGREDIENTS."
+38. Indeed, inside Chipotle restaurants consumers are presented with a large, colorful billboard mounted behind the store cashiers, which states among things: "ONLY NON-GMO INGREDIENTS."
 The in-store sign contains, directly above Chipotle's representation, pictures of the "Ingredients," including lettuce, lemons, limes, onions, tomatoes alongside raw pieces of beef and cheese.
 The photographs of cheese and meat placed just above "ONLY NON-GMO INGREDIENTS" are meant to be, and are, interpreted by consumers as a claim that all the ingredients pictured on the in-store board and in the restaurant are non-GMO or GMO free.
 Moreover, when read in conjunction with the other statements on the billboard and its placement next to the menu, Chipotle is representing to consumers that all of its ingredients, including its meat "raised without antibiotics or added hormones" and its "pasture-raised dairy" products, are non-GMO or GMO free:

-- 40. Chipotle's strategic announcement that it would only prepare food with ingredients that are free of GMOs was intended to further its "Food With Integrity" and healthy lifestyle image, while differentiating it from its fast food competitors or other Mexican restaurants.
-Its move to becoming "non-GMO" was a strategic marketing campaign to entice new health-minded consumers and retain current ones. - 41.
-Chipotle's announcements, statements, advertising and marketing claims, including but not limited to those set forth in this Amended Complaint that its food is made with "only non-GMO ingredients," that "all of our food is non-GMO," that it is "G-M-Over it," that it made a "Farewell to GMOs," and that "Chipotle: Made With No-GMO Ingredients" are collectively referred to as Chipotle's "Non-GMO Claims."
+- 39. Chipotle's strategic announcement that it would only prepare food with ingredients that are free of GMOs was intended to further its "Food With Integrity" and healthy lifestyle image, while differentiating it from its fast food competitors or other Mexican restaurants.
+Its move to becoming "non-GMO" was a strategic marketing campaign to entice new health-minded consumers and retain current ones. - 40.
+Chipotle's announcements, statements, advertising and marketing claims, including but not limited to those set forth in this Complaint that its food is made with "only non-GMO ingredients," that "all of our food is non-GMO," that it is "G-M-Over it," that it made a "Farewell to GMOs," and that "Chipotle: Made With No-GMO Ingredients" are collectively referred to as Chipotle's "Non-GMO Claims."
 Chipotle's nationwide campaign supporting its Non-GMO Claims for its restaurants has been extensive and comprehensive throughout the Class Period.
 Chipotle has spent substantial time, money, and effort conveying to consumers throughout the United States its Non-GMO Claims.
-Chipotle's Non-GMO Claims have been a resounding success for the four months after its public announcement.
+Chipotle's Non-GMO Claims have been a resounding success for the company, which saw a 100+ point jump in its stock price on the New York Stock Exchange in the four months after its public announcement.

-E. Chipotle's False, Misleading and Deceptive Non-GMO Claims
+Chipotle's False, Misleading and Deceptive Non-GMO Claims